getkyo/kyo/README.md

 ### This readme is a working in progress.
 If you'd like to try Kyo, please build from source.

 Kyo is a complete toolkit for Scala development, spanning from browser-based apps in ScalaJS to high-performance backends on the JVM.
-It introduces a novel approach based on algebraic effects to deliver straightforward APIs in the pure Functional Programming paradigm.
-Unlike similar solutions, Kyo achieves this without inundating developers with esoteric concepts from Category Theory or using cryptic symbolic operators, making for a development experience that's as intuitive as it is robust.
+It introduces a novel approach, based on algebraic effects, to deliver straightforward APIs in the pure Functional Programming paradigm.
+Unlike similar solutions, Kyo achieves this without inundating developers with esoteric concepts from Category Theory or using cryptic symbolic operators, resulting in a development experience that is both intuitive and robust.

 Drawing inspiration from ZIO's effect rotation, Kyo takes a more generalized approach.
 While ZIO restricts effects to two channels, dependency injection and short-circuiting, Kyo allows for an arbitrary number of effectful channels.
-This enhancement affords developers greater flexibility in effect management, while also simplifying Kyo's internal codebase through more principled design patterns.
+This enhancement gives developers greater flexibility in effect management, while also simplifying Kyo's internal codebase through more principled design patterns.

 ## The `>` type

 In Kyo, computations are expressed via the infix type `>`, which takes two parameters:

 1. The first parameter specifies the type of the expected output.
-2. The second parameter lists the pending effects that must be handled, represented as an **unordered** type-level set via a type interssection.
+2. The second parameter lists the pending effects that must be handled, represented as an **unordered** type-level set via a type intersection.

 ```scala
 import kyo._